Mathnerd314/stroscot/docs/Commentary/State.rst

 For the third relation, it should be clear that the thunk mechanism of HASK can be emulated in IMPURE. :cite:`ben-amramNotesPippengerComparison1996` theorizes that for IMPURE programs following a read-update-write structure, there is a correspondingly efficient HASK program.
 Since Haskell 1.0 programs use a lazy stream ``[Response] -> [Request]`` for I/O, this read-update-write model seems to encompass all programs, hence it seems likely that the two languages are of equal efficiency, although nobody has formally proved this (TODO).
 But until then it is safer to assume HASK < IMPURE and provide destructive update facilities.

 The log(n) gap is calculated using the cost of updating a balanced binary tree.
 This is the cost of the predecessor problem in the `pointer machine <https://en.wikipedia.org/wiki/Pointer_machine>`__.
-In the more accurate RAM model the update cost is optimally O(log log m) time under some assumptions. :cite:`strakaFullyPersistentArrays`
+In the more accurate RAM model the update cost is optimally O(log log m) time under some assumptions. (:cite:`strakaFunctionalDataStuctures2013`, chapter 5) His implementation uses vEB trees which have a huge constant factor and space usage, maybe

 Automatic destructive update
 ============================